sparkfun/eng_application/Code/README.md

 * Clean, consistently formatted code.
 * Documented well enough for a stranger to use/understand your code.
-* Licensed/attributed properly as applicable.
+* Licensed and attributed properly (as applicable).

 Additional points
 ------------------